QwikDev/qwik/docs/LAZY_LOADING.md

 The reverse is also true.
 Let's say that `<middle>` has a button with a `click` handler.
 Clicking the button will cause the application to change state (which may be store in redux pattern.)
 Most current frameworks don't directly track state and so there is no way of knowing which other components need to be invalidated due to execution of the event handler.
 The only thing the framework can do is to re-render the whole application from the root just-in-case there is a component which depends on the state.
 We can say that the current approach causes "parent component-coupling".

 > Yes, there are some frameworks which track data-flow through subscriptions (reactive frameworks), and such frameworks would know which exact component needs to be updated.
 The problem is that setting up these subscriptions necessitates the creation of closures which in turn need references to the components.
-Creation of these subscriptions forces all of the components to be materialized negating any benefits. (see: [Qoot reactivity](./REACTIVITY.md))
+Creation of these subscriptions forces all of the components to be materialized negating any benefits. (see: [Qwik reactivity](./REACTIVITY.md))

 Child and parent component-coupling means that in practice all of the currently visible application must be downloaded and present for the application to be user interactive.
 As applications get bigger and more complicated this requirements means tha the application startup gets slower over time.

-Qoot focuses on breaking these dependencies so that neither child nor parent component-coupling are an issue resulting in a rendering model which does not require that templates or event handlers are downloaded until they are needed.
+Qwik focuses on breaking these dependencies so that neither child nor parent component-coupling are an issue resulting in a rendering model which does not require that templates or event handlers are downloaded until they are needed.

-Breaking child component-coupling requires that the Qoot's rendering system understands where component boundaries are, and can conditionally enter child components based on dirty flag of the component.
-This means that the rendering pipeline of Qoot is asynchronous, and understands how to conditionally download component templates on as needed basis.
+Breaking child component-coupling requires that the Qwik's rendering system understands where component boundaries are, and can conditionally enter child components based on dirty flag of the component.
+This means that the rendering pipeline of Qwik is asynchronous, and understands how to conditionally download component templates on as needed basis.
 (Contrast this to current generation frameworks which have synchronous rendering pipelines.
 This complicates async template loading, and the rendering always enters child components.)

 ## Out of order component re-hydration

-A key goal for Qoot is to allow components to re-hydrate and re-render only when it is necessary.
+A key goal for Qwik is to allow components to re-hydrate and re-render only when it is necessary.
 The implication of this is that at times components can re-hydrate out of parent/child order.
 A non-obvious implication of this is that the framework rendering pipeline needs to understand how to render components from the root, skip non-hydrated components and continue with deep children.